-We recommend only those renewal parts that will be required to insure proper and timely maintenance for normal operation of the 15VHK Model 20 circuit breakers be stocked.
+We recommend only those renewal parts be stocked that will be required to insure proper and timely maintenance for normal operation of the 1 5VHK1000 circuit breakers.
 Copies of the applicable Renewal Parts Bulletin for specific circuit breakers will be furnished on request to the nearest District Office.

 The minimum quantity of assemblies and items recommended in these bulletins are predicated on infrequent replacement of parts based on accumulated tests and operating experience.
-Total assemblies are recommended for fast replacement, when it is necessary to return the breaker to service as quickly as possible.
-Replaced assemblies can be returned to the factory for nominal reconditioning.
-The bulletins contain specific part ordering instructions.
-If desired, specific instructions regarding replacement of those part assemblies are also available.
+Total assemblies are recommended for fast replacement, when necessary, to return the breaker to service as quickly as possible.
+Then certain replaced assemblies can be returned to the factory for nominal reconditioning.
+The bulletins contain specific part ordering instructions, and if desired, specific instructions regarding replacement of those part assemblies recommended, that are not obvious, are also vailable if ordered.